the-events-calendar/event-tickets/readme.txt

 * Fix - Prevent PHP notices about `$going` not being set in certain template views which would prevent the "Not Going" text from showing up.
 [ET-943]
 * Tweak - Improved performance of certain queries done on the same page for a ticket in regards to capacity and lists of tickets.
 [ET-917]
 * Tweak - Add help section update notice texts for updated directory structure.
 [ET-929]
+* Language - 12 new strings added, 119 updated, 1 fuzzied, and 4 obsoleted

 = [5.0.2] 2020-10-19 =